SuruthyS/learning_the_targets_of_AML/README.md

 # learning_the_targets_of_AML

-This repository consists of the data and code used in the manuscript "Learning the Therapeutic Targets of Acute Myeloid Leukemia through Multiscale Human Interactome Network and Community Analysis"
+This repository consists of the data and code used in the manuscript "Learning the Therapeutic Targets of Acute Myeloid Leukemia through Multiscale Human Interactome Network and Community Analysis".

 ## Folders

 ### Baseline_Metrics_Results

 ### communities
 ### images
 ### networks